datacamp-content-public/courses-curso-de-ggplot2/chapter1.md

 TRUE != FALSE
 "Rchitect" != "rchitect"
 ```

-Notice from the last expression that R is case sensitive: "R" is not equal to "r".
-Keep this in mind when solving the exercises in this chapter!
 Observa que en la última expresión R es sensible a mayúsculas: "R" no es igual a "r". ¡Ten esto en mente al resolver ejercicios en este capítulo!

 `@instructions`